cosmix/percy/docs/prompting/README.md

-# Percy Prompting Guide 🚀
+# Archimedes Prompting Guide 🚀

-Welcome to the Percy Prompting Guide!
-This guide will equip you with the knowledge to write effective prompts and custom instructions, maximizing your productivity with Percy.
+Welcome to the Archimedes Prompting Guide!
+This guide will equip you with the knowledge to write effective prompts and custom instructions, maximizing your productivity with Archimedes.

 ## Custom Instructions ⚙️

-Think of **custom instructions as Percy's programming**.
-They define Percy's baseline behavior and are **always "on," influencing all interactions.**
+Think of **custom instructions as Archimedes's programming**.
+They define Archimedes's baseline behavior and are **always "on," influencing all interactions.**

 To add custom instructions:

 1. Open VSCode
-2. Click the Percy extension settings dial ⚙️
+2. Click the Archimedes extension settings dial ⚙️
 3. Find the "Custom Instructions" field
 4. Paste your instructions